ChubieMirembe/RTG/Week_3/lab_book.md

 it was straightforward to integrate it into the terrain generation function.
 I decided to use the perlin noise implementation over a simple math function, as it produced a more natural-looking terrain.
 I also had to adjust the frequency and amplitude parameters to get it looking right.

+**References:**
+- Sergey Kosarevsky, Medvedev, A. and Viktor Latypov (2025).
+Vulkan 3D Graphics Rendering Cookbook.
+Packt Publishing Ltd.
+- good (2016).
+Computer Graphics Stack Exchange. [online] Computer Graphics Stack Exchange.
+Available at: https://computergraphics.stackexchange.com/questions/1959/what-makes-a-good-permutation-table.

 ### EXERCISE 3: PROCEDURAL CYLINDER
 #### Goal: Procedurally generate and render a cylinder mesh.

 **Solution:**
+For the cylinder, I generated two rings of vertices—one for the top and one for the bottom—using trigonometric functions to position points evenly around a circle.
+I then connected these rings using triangle strips and added a center vertex for both the top and bottom faces.
+To allow Vulkan to correctly separate the faces, I used a restart index (0xFFFFFFFF) and enabled VK_PRIMITIVE_TOPOLOGY_TRIANGLE_STRIP.
+Initially, I thought I needed to stack multiple circular layers, but I later realized that a single triangle strip looping back to the starting point produced the correct cylindrical shape.

 ```c++
 static void createCylinder(